-The company has various borrowing arrangements in RUB, USD and EUR denominations with various lenders.
-Those borrowings consist of unsecured and secured loans and credit facilities.
-At 31 December 2019 and 2018, the total unused element of all credit facilities was USD 1,437 million and USD 1,307 million, respectively.
+The Group has various borrowing arrangements denominated in RUB, USD and EUR with various lenders.
+Those borrowings consist of unsecured loans and credit facilities.
+At 31 December 2020 and 2019, the total unused element of all credit facilities was USD 1,494 million and USD 1,437 million, respectively.